elhackeado/user-management/README.md

 ```

 ### 5. Delete User
 This API deletes a single user from the database.
-This API takes username as a input in the URI.
-This API checks existence of the username in the database before deleting the user, If the user with the given username doesn't exists the API responds with a user doesn't exists message.
+This API takes `username` as an input in the URI.
+This API checks existence of the username in the database before deleting the user, If the user with the given username doesn't exists the API returns user doesn't exists message.

 **Route** : `/users/<username>` <br>